 - Spruce Street Harbor Park, an eclectic summer pop-up park with food and beer trucks, a boardwalk along the Delaware River, and 50 inviting hammocks strewn under LED lights

-- Zahav, the Israeli and Middle Eastern restaurant named Best Restaurant in America by the James Beard Foundation
+- Zahav, the Israeli and Middle Eastern restaurant named Best Restaurant in America in 2019 by the James Beard Foundation

 Transportation: Society Hill, sitting just below Old City, offers nearly every form of transportation.
 Its convenient location on the eastern side of Center City also makes it one of the city’s most walkable, just a 15-minute stroll to Broad Street from Washington Square and a half-hour from the waterfront.
 The neighborhood is convenient to two stops on the Market-Frankford subway line and two on the PATCO Speedline.
 Society Hill is served by six SEPTA bus routes and four Indego bike-share stations.
 If you’re living in Society Hill and working in the heart of Camden, NJ, it’s just a 12-minute drive over the Ben Franklin Bridge into downtown.

 When looking for a great place in the suburbs for a family to live, where better than the home of Sesame Place?
 The young children’s theme park is a unique focal point of this lovely suburb.
-More important, area public schools are solidly rated by GreatSchools.org.
+More importantly, area public schools are solidly rated by Niche.com.

 - Golf Adventure